Sipley/proposal-defense/index.md

 ## Broader impacts

 > 1. Foundation for cophylogenetic comparative framework
-> 2. Empowerment of more diverse, collobrative, and inclusive professoriate
+> 2. Empowerment of more diverse, collaborative, and inclusive professoriate
 > 3. Support reproducibility of science
 > 4. Increase computational literacy of biologists
 > 5. Independent research experiences for 3 undergraduates